Fraction of Absorbed PAR (FAPAR)

 • The SPOT-4 spacecraft and its payload are “operating nominally” in 2011.
 The life expectancy for SPOT-4 remains unchanged at the end of 2012.
 14)

 - In 2010, SPOT-4 lost the solid state memory (MdM) use capability, linked with the switch performed on the redundant chain in the TMCU.
-Nevertheless, both magnetic on-board recorders (EMS) are still operational so that SPOT-4 keeps its nominal recording capability unchanged, the MdM being a probationary experience for solid state recorders on-board (Ref.
+Nevertheless, both magnetic onboard recorders (EMS) are still operational so SPOT-4 keeps its nominal recording capability unchanged, the MdM being a probationary experience for solid-state recorders on board (Ref.
 14).

 • The SPOT-4 spacecraft and its payload are “operating nominally” in 2010 (> 12 years of serv16)ice provision).
 Operational analysis studies conducted by CNES project a life expectancy to the end of 2012 for the SPOT-4 mission.
 17)

 In all, PASTEL provided slightly less than 5 years of service for free-space communication transmissions between ARTEMIS and SPOT-4.
-There were a total of 2018 laser communication links requested and 1862 effectively done (156 canceled communications).
-A total of 1789 transmissions were properly conducted, bringing to 96.08% the success rate.
+There were a total of 2018 laser communication links requested and 1862 were effectively done (156 cancelled communications).
+A total of 1789 transmissions were properly conducted, bringing to 96.08% of the success rate.
 The duration of all transmissions was around 378 hours for all communication sessions.

 • As of May 1, 2006, the POAM-III passenger instrument operation became inactive due to an instrument failure (freeze of the optical head).